 - Carers emergency services, offering help in a crisis.

 - Outreach work in GP surgeries, hospital wards and schools to reach carers who haven’t come forward for support.

 - Information and advice on issues such as benefits, grants and other help available.

 - Giving carers a voice so that they are listened to by local decision makers.

 - Helping carers to share experiences though group support and social activities.

 - Supporting young carers through preventative, whole family work and clubs, activities and mentoring in schools.

-Pears Foundation’s relationship with Carers Trust goes back almost fifteen years, making it one of the Foundation’s oldest partnerships.
-The Foundation has committed a total of almost £1.9million to date in essential revenue funding including supporting the Trust’s policy and campaigning work, its small grants programme, a high level mentoring programme for Chief Executives of local carers’ centres and a young carers’ website.
+Pears Foundation’s relationship with Carers Trust goes back more than fifteen years, making it one of the Foundation’s oldest partnerships.
+The Foundation has committed a total of almost £2.9 million to date in essential revenue funding including supporting the Trust’s policy and campaigning work, a high level mentoring programme for Chief Executives of local carers’ centres, programmes for young carers as well as supporting the Trust’s direct grants programmes.
 The Foundation also provided support during the 2012 merger between The Princess Royal Trust for Carers and Crossroads Care which led to the creation of the Carers Trust.